yusuo/java/README.md

-java: This project is restricted.
+This project is for java.
 ====

 java